Manvi007/PowerBiReports/README.md

 73) Use images and bookmarks to allow navigation between pages. - Pokemon Drillthrough
 74) Mix up your report by using an image slicer instead of the traditional slicer. - Sliced Families
 75) The Synoptic panel can be used to create interactive images or even maps!. - Treasure Hunting
-76) Upgrade the basic tooltip feature by creating a tooltip page to use instead.
+76) Upgrade the basic tooltip feature by creating a tooltip page to use instead. - Tooltip On